d4l3k/0-10DHT/README.md

 0/10 Distributed Hash Table.
 It'll probably lose your data and ruin your life.

 ## Commands

 Commands sent to 0/10 DHT nodes are formated with [MessagePack](http://msgpack.org/).
 It's a binary version of JSON.
 This means it's a little bit smaller.
 The commands listed below are written in JSON and must be packed before being sent.

+There is a reference implementation of the client written in Ruby in the `client/` folder.

 ### Data Manipulation Commands